ZenithVal/OSCLock/README.md

 2. Exit the application and open the config.toml file.
 3. Add your esmart credetials and save the file.
 4. Start OSCLock.
-5. Start a new timer.
-(T)
-6. Unlock yoru lock.
+5. Unlock your lock.
 (U)
+7. Once successful, exit the application.
-7. If successful, device_password should be filled in within the config.
+8. In config.toml, device_password should now be filled in.
+9. You can remove your esmart username and password if you'd like.
-8. Configure everything else in the confg.toml to your heart's content.
+9. Configure everything else in the confg.toml to your heart's content.
-9. You can change your esmart login or remove the app from your phone if you'd like.
 10. Encryption works well if you have a friend you trust to hold onto the code.

-<br> For setup questions you can ask in #OSC-Talkin in [Zeni's Discord](https://discord.gg/7VAm3twDyy)

 ---